tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 	</a>
 </p>

+### What's AJATT?

+AJATT is a method of reaching fluency in Japanese in a relatively short period of time.
+This site was inspired by the method.

 ### Should I read the AJATT site?

 Only the [Table of Contents](http://ajatt.com/toc).
-Everything else isn't worth your time unless you're really passionate about becoming a scholar of AJATT.
+Everything else isn't worth your time.
-Don't enter your Email address and don't buy the paid products.
+Don't enter your Email address and don't buy the paid products it offers, there are free alternatives.

 ### Should I watch anime with English subtitles?